AIMeter: Measuring, Analyzing, and Visualizing Energy and Carbon Footprint of AI Workloads: Case Study

-We evaluated the system overhead of \textsf{WattsOnAI} using \texttt{pidstat} across two control groups.
-The first group measured the inherent overhead of \textsf{WattsOnAI} by running it on an otherwise idle system with a 0.1-second sampling interval.
+We evaluated the system overhead of \textsf{AIMeter} using \texttt{pidstat} across two control groups.
+The first group measured the inherent overhead of \textsf{AIMeter} by running it on an otherwise idle system with a 0.1-second sampling interval.
 The second group replicated the experiment from Section~\ref{experiments}, but with the modification that we removed the 15-second sleep time between the prefill and decode phases.
-In this setup, we evaluated the impact of \textsf{WattsOnAI} with sampling intervals of 0.1, 0.5, 1, and 5 seconds.
+In this setup, we evaluated the impact of \textsf{AIMeter} with sampling intervals of 0.1, 0.5, 1, and 5 seconds.
 The results are presented in Table~\ref{tab:overhead}.

-\nop{Among these, the calculation method for time consumption per sample is to use the completion time of the experiment without \textsf{WattsOnAI} as a baseline, to calculate how much additional time overhead is brought by recording each sample when \textsf{WattsOnAI} is present.}
+\nop{Among these, the calculation method for time consumption per sample is to use the completion time of the experiment without \textsf{AIMeter} as a baseline, to calculate how much additional time overhead is brought by recording each sample when \textsf{AIMeter} is present.}

-The data in the table indicates that the overhead caused by \textsf{WattsOnAI} is low.
+The data in the table indicates that the overhead caused by \textsf{AIMeter} is low.
 Besides, it can be seen that the higher the sampling frequency, the higher the overhead, but the time consumption per sample is smaller.
-Regarding CPU utilization, the highest usage is observed when \textsf{WattsOnAI} is absent, as the tool itself consumes a small portion of CPU resources.
+Regarding CPU utilization, the highest usage is observed when \textsf{AIMeter} is absent, as the tool itself consumes a small portion of CPU resources.
 Finally, the differences in memory consumption are negligible and can be considered measurement noise.